Facebook Pixel 11 Tips for Tack-Sharp Handheld Photography

 Handheld photography tips

-Your index finger plays a starring role here.
-It should rest comfortably on the shutter button.
-Pressing the button is an art in itself.
-A jab can jolt the camera, blurring the photo.
-So, think of it as a gentle roll rather than a jab; smoothly press the button to minimize any chance of camera shake.
+Your index finger also makes a difference.
+It should rest comfortably on the shutter button, and when you go to trigger the shutter, use a gentle roll rather than a jab.
+(The more smoothly you press the button, the more you can minimize any chance of camera shake.)

 3. Photograph using your camera’s viewfinder

-So, what’s the solution?
-Use your camera’s viewfinder.
-By pressing the viewfinder to your eye, you essentially create another point of contact, providing additional stability.
-This is especially valuable when shooting at slower shutter speeds, as the added stability can make a marked difference in the sharpness of your image.
+The solution is to use your camera’s viewfinder.
+By pressing the viewfinder to your eye, you keep your camera close to your body, and you also create another point of contact for additional stability.
+This is especially important when shooting at slower shutter speeds!

-The viewfinder has another significant benefit: composition.
+Plus, the viewfinder has another significant benefit: composition.
 When your eye is glued to that viewfinder, you can pay more attention to the finer details of your frame.
-You can make sure the horizon is level, or that there aren’t any distracting elements at the edges.
-It’s a more intimate way of engaging with your scene, which usually leads to better photographs.
+You can make sure the horizon is level and that there aren’t any distracting elements at the edges.
+It’s a more intimate way of engaging with your scene, which – in my experience, at least! – leads to better photographs.

-One final point about viewfinders: they’re lifesavers in challenging light conditions.
-Ever tried shooting on a sunny day with your screen washed out by glare?
-A viewfinder can help you bypass that issue entirely.
+One final point about viewfinders: they work great in challenging light conditions.
+Ever tried using an LCD, or even your smartphone display, on a sunny day?
+The bright ambient light makes it very difficult to see.
+Fortunately, a viewfinder can help you bypass that issue entirely.

 4. Stabilize your body against an object